yashverma-git/firstcode.in/README.md

 # firstcode.in
-hello my name is yash
+hello my name is yash.i am a student of computer appplication.